N1borg/Jolly-Chimp/README.md

 2. Install dependencies:

-    You will need environment files for both the frontend and backend.
-Copy the example .env files and configure them with your specific credentials and settings:
+    You will need an `.env` file and configure it with your specific credentials and settings.
+Copy the example environment file:

     ```bash
-    cp backend/.env.example backend/.env
-    cp frontend/.env.example frontend/.env
+    cp .env.example .env
     ```

-    Make sure the .env files contain information like API keys, database connection strings, etc.
+    Make sure the `.env` files contain information like API keys, database connection strings, etc.

-3. Build and start the containers using Docker Compose:
+3. Configure the scraper:

+    Copy the example configuration file for the scraper and adjust it according to your requirements:

     ```bash
-    docker-compose up --build
+    cp scraper/config.json.example scraper/config.json
     ```

+    Ensure the `config.json` file contains the necessary settings for the scraper to function correctly.

+4. Build and start the containers using Docker Compose:

+    ```bash
+    docker compose up --build
+    ```

     This will pull the necessary Docker images and run both the frontend and backend services in separate containers.

 ### Running the App

-After running the `docker-compose` command, your app should be live.
+After running the `docker compose` command, your app should be live.
 The default setup exposes the services at:

  - **Frontend (React)**: `http://localhost:3000`
  - **Backend (FastAPI)**: `http://localhost:8000`